Volleberg

-Volleberg is a village in Kristiansand municipality in Agder county, Norway.
-The village is located along the river Songdalselva, in former Songdalen municipality, right on the border with former Søgne municipality (pre 2020).
-The European route E39 highway passes by the village on its way from Nodeland and Brennåsen about 1 to 2 km to the north and Tangvall (in Søgne) about 3.5 km to the south.
-The 0.32 km2 village has a population (2016) of 560 which gives the village a population density of 1750 PD/km2.
+Volleberg is a village in Kristiansand Municipality in Agder county, Norway.
+The village is located along the river Songdalselva.
+The European route E39 highway passes by the village on its way from Nodeland and Brennåsen about 1 to 2 km to the north and Tangvall about 3.5 km to the south.
 The village is primarily a residential community with people working in the nearby urban areas of Kristiansand and Søgne.

+The 0.3 km2 village has a population (2025) of 580 and a population density of 1933 PD/km2.

+History

+The village was located in Songdalen Municipality (right along the border with Søgne Municipality) until 2020 when both of those municipalities were merged into Kristiansand Municipality.